 Studying the Graduate Certificate in Communication (Engagement) will suit those looking to enhance their existing skills and knowledge and support them to become emerging leaders in the communications industry.
 The program is one year part-time, with enrolment available in Semester 1 (February) or Semester 2 (July).

-Graduates of the IAP2A Certificate with requisite professional experience and a completed bachelor’s degree are eligible for Recognition of Prior Learning (RPL) for the ‘Community Engagement’ unit, leaving only three units to meet the award requirements for the Graduate Certificate in Communication (Engagement).
+Graduates of the IAP2A Certificate with prerequisite professional experience and a completed bachelor’s degree are eligible for Recognition of Prior Learning (RPL) for the ‘Community Engagement’ unit, leaving only three units to meet the award requirements for the Graduate Certificate in Communication (Engagement).

 Enjoy an immersive online learning experience where you’ll connect with an inspiring cohort of teachers and industry experts who share their experiences and mentor you through your learning.